 All in all not a terrible option, but not something to prioritize going to over the plethora of local and interesting vegan eats in Brighton.
 We included it here in case you were thinking of going – we’d give it a pass!

-Vegan-Friendly Pubs in Brighton
+Vegan Pubs in Brighton

-The Hope and Ruin feat.
-Beezlebab
+Beezlebab in The Hope and Ruin

-Come here for the ambiance.
+If for nothing else, come here for the ambiance.
 It reminded Sam of the famous ruin bars in Budapest, decorated with random found objects, furniture, and hangings on the wall.

 This was solid vegan food.
 The best is the doner, as the hot dogs seemed to be the same flavorless ones we had back up at the Flying Duck in Glasgow.
 The chili topping was really good, just too spicy.